Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 ### Setup

 In your Maven settings.xml file (~/.m2/settings.xml), add a server entry with the id `bintray`.
 The username is your bintray username.
-The password is your API key (not your password):
+The password is your API key (not your password), which you can find via https://bintray.com/profile/edit :

     <servers>
         <server>